The Fine Print

 The death, disability or incompetency of Client will not terminate or change the terms of this Agreement.
 However, Client’s executor, guardian, attorney-in-fact or other authorized representative may terminate this Agreement by giving written notice to Planner.
 Client recognizes that the custodian may not permit any further Account transactions until such time as any documentation required is provided to the custodian.

-Subject to the conditions and exceptions noted below, and to the extent not inconsistent with applicable law, in the event of any dispute pertaining to Planner’s services under this Agreement, both Planner and Client agree to submit the dispute to arbitration in accordance with the auspices and rules of the American Arbitration Association (“AAA”), provided that the AAA accepts jurisdiction.
+Subject to the conditions and exceptions noted below, and to the extent not inconsistent with applicable law, in the event of any controversy, dispute or claim arising out of or relating to this Agreement, both Planner and Client agree to submit the dispute to arbitration before a single arbitrator in accordance with the Commercial Rules of the American Arbitration Association (AAA) then in effect.
 Planner and Client understand that such arbitration shall be final and binding, and that by agreeing to arbitration, both Planner and Client are waiving their respective rights to seek remedies in court, including the right to a jury trial.
-Client acknowledges that he/she/it has had a reasonable opportunity to review and consider this arbitration provision prior to the execution of this Agreement.
-Client acknowledges and agrees that in the specific event of non-payment of any portion of Planner’s fee pursuant to this Agreement, Planner, in addition to the aforementioned arbitration remedy, shall be free to pursue all other legal remedies available to it under law, and shall be entitled to reimbursement of reasonable attorneys’ fees and other costs of collection.

 Any term or provision of this Agreement which is invalid or unenforceable in any jurisdiction shall, as to such jurisdiction, be ineffective to the extent of such invalidity or unenforceability without rendering invalid or unenforceable the remaining terms or provisions of this Agreement or affecting the validity or enforceability of any of the terms or provisions of this Agreement in any other jurisdiction.